If you fake it ‘til you make it,’ then what you make will be fake. — Robin Wheeler

 Be mindful of where you focus your energy.
 Your intent needs to be authentic.
 If you pretend you are something you are not, you will not find fulfillment in your efforts.
 By your fake intentions, you will create empty and fake returns.
 So, don’t follow the crowd.
 Don’t fake it.
 Don’t be a fake person.

-Religion Teaches Us to Pretend
+Religion Teaches Us to Be a Fake

 Don’t be a fake person just to fit in.
 Your innate desire to seek spiritual things cannot be quenched by following dogma and doctrine.
-If you follow religion you will create an addiction.
+If you follow a religion you will create an addiction.
 This is a substitute for your own spiritual quest.

 Corporate Culture Teaches Us to Pretend